joshling1919/joshling1919.github.io/_pages/about.md

 Hi!
 I'm Josh, and I'm a developer and an educator.

-After graduating from The University of Texas, I taught eighth grade math for 2 years in Fort Worth, TX.
+After graduating from The University of Texas in 2013, I taught eighth grade math for 2 years in Fort Worth, TX.
 That experience sparked my lifelong passion for education.

 Afterwards, I attended Stanford's Graduate School of Education, and there, I became deeply interested in the intersection of education and technology.